sayanee/radio-amateur-exam-notes/15_equipment.md

 # 15. Equipment

 > Use this chapter to browse through some potential equipment to consider after passing your radio amateur exam.
 Note that the below-mentioned equipments are known to have been approved for use by Singapore licensees.
-Approval however, is known to be on a **case by case** basis.
+Approval however, is on a **case by case** basis.
 Please check the specifications for other licenses from other countries.

 | Name | Cost (USD) | Description | Features | Modes | Remarks
 | --- | --- | --- | --- | --- | --- |